-In episode 4 of the Tools for Scale podcast, I speak with Wilián Iralzabal, founder of Zabal Media on being a Cuban immigrant, lessons from door to door sales at 14, working for Google, mastering tech tools, and becoming a founder of his own tech company.
+In this episode of the Tools for Scale podcast, I speak with Wilián Iralzabal, founder of Zabal Media on being a Cuban immigrant, lessons from door to door sales at 14, working for Google, mastering tech tools, and becoming a founder of his own tech company.

 “Having the ability to make a difference by building products that help people live a better life is magic.”

 Wilián Iralzabal is a Cuban immigrant, product designer, and Webflow expert.
 Growing up in Cuba, he was fascinated by magicians and how they are able to captivate their audience’s attention with ease.

 This passion later developed into a love for communication which later led to receiving a full-ride scholarship to the number one forensics speech and debate team in the nation.
 As a member of the speech team, he presented speeches to small, medium and large audiences while studying a BFA in design.